Python Basics

 Getting Started

-• To start coding in Python, you'll need a Python interpreter or a development environment.
+• To start coding in Python, you'll need a Python interpreter.

 • The Python interpreter and the python standard library are freely available for all major platforms from the Python’s official web site, https://www.python.org/.